What is Classed as Owner-Occupied?

 Sometimes we will be able to negotiate this position to ensure you only have to have certain payments going through the account or even remove the requirement altogether.
 On other occasions, the lender will be comfortable to issue the loan without any switch of banking.
 There is no hard and fast rule.
 Switching banking can be complicated and time consuming for some businesses.

 If the idea of switching banking is something you are keen to avoid, then you should make the lender or broker aware straight away.
-A commercial mortgage broker will usually still be able to offer you a mortgage without the need for banking to be switched.
+A broker will usually still be able to offer you a mortgage without the need for banking to be switched.

 How Quickly Can I Complete?